dekamps/dekamps.github.io/docs/_posts/2022-05-23-first-blog.markdown

 In the next series of blog posts I will go more into the detail of the original theory and the criticism it attracted, because this will help to understand where the innovation comes from.
 I will then develop my own understanding of the novel NBA structure which will be called head-NBA on specific examples.

+Moreover, more approaches different from the NBA have emerged since 2006.
+It will be interesting to compare the relative merits.

 Stay tuned.